nephlm/gnosis2/docs/source/hero_creation/quests.md

 hotel's wine cellar.

 Special Skills
-: Hunt down the kidnappers and free the Heroes abducted sister.
+: Hunt down the kidnappers and free the Hero's abducted child.

 Moles
 : Develop an informant among the corrupt city guard.